Saturday, October 14, 2017

 In the YouTube video entitled How Does the Commons Work, it was stated clearly, “Bollier says that the people who argue that the commons is impossible to manage make the fundamental mistake of treating the commons as a thing with those selfish commons destroying people existing outside of it.
 But the commons isn't a thing, it's a process that involves everyone in the community working to share and distribute it fairly.”

 While considering the idea of commoning, I reflected on my own experience with producing open access resources.
 I realised I actually did not understand a Creative Commons license well at all.
 I knew that the resources were open access, but my understanding did not stretch to what was or was not permitted by the licenses I had worked with!
-I did a little investigating.
-I learned a lot from a YouTube video from Video Magazine.
-This video is shown below.
-The example of Zac and his use of Kiri’s photo of a kiwi, was simple and clear.

 I then decided to investigate my own resources to find out more about the type of CC license issued.
 Firstly, I looked into the Second Life Education NZ (SLENZ) Project.
 I checked out the Literature Review and found the license information.